-King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's.
+King's College London and the China Scholarship Council (CSC) hold an agreement to jointly fund PhD students to pursue research degrees at King's College London.

-As part of the agreement, successful applicants will receive a scholarship that covers the tuition fee and an annual living allowance that includes overseas student health cover, a return airfare to London and visa application fees.
+As part of the agreement, successful students will receive a scholarship that covers the tuition fee, an annual living allowance that includes overseas student health cover, a return airfare to London and visa application fees.

 How to apply

 Application Start: November 2017

 Application Deadline: 12 January 2018, 23:59 GMT

 Applications will be open until 12 January 2018 at 23:59 GMT sharp

 Applicants who fail to apply as instructed below will not be eligible for consideration.

 - Apply to King’s College London for a research degree programme using the online admissions application (https://apply.kcl.ac.uk/)*

 - On the funding part of the KCL Admissions Application Form, ensure you tick the box at item 5 (Award Scheme Code or Name) and enter the code 1819-KCSC